 I was able to sense when I was reacting out of hurt and attribute it to past hurt and unresolved relationships.
 For so long I hadn’t realized that deep down I believed that I shouldn’t be accepted by other women.
 Furthermore I believed that they owed me something more.
-It wasn’t until I recognized this pattern in myself that I was able to set healthy boundaries and start to create a healthy relationship with myself.
+It wasn’t until I recognized this pattern in myself that I was able to set healthy boundaries and start to create a healthy relationship with myself and others.